Jump to:

 The few simple ingredients for this recipe besides the chicken cutlets include flour, salt & pepper, butter, olive oil, shallots, garlic, thyme, chicken stock and cream.
 If you don't have shallots, substitute with red onion or leeks.

-How to Pan Sear Chicken Cutlets & How to Make Creamy Sauce for Chicken Cutlets
+How to Pan Sear Chicken Cutlets in Creamy Sauce

 Step 1.
 Mix flour, salt and pepper and dredge each chicken cutlet.